Colman-Bertolo/Caospy/docs/source/install.rst

      pip install Caospy

-Install with source code
+Installation with source code
 ------------------------

-When you can't install via pip or you need to work with the source code use this way.
+If you can't install it via pip or you need to work with the source code use the following way.

-Caospy is a open source project, so you clone the repo with:
+Caospy is an open source project, so you can clone the repo with:

 .. code-block:: Python

      git clone https://github.com/Colman-Bertolo/Caospy

 Now you have a folder named "Caospy" in your machine.
-Enter into folder and run:
+Enter the folder and run:

 .. code-block:: Python